1932 Indianapolis 500: Friday May 27

 The seventh day of time trials was held on Friday May 27.
 The day was marred by the second fatality in three days.
-M. C. Jones and his riding mechanic Harold Gray were on a practice run early in the day when car went out of control in turn one.
+Milton Jones and his riding mechanic Harold Gray were on a practice run early in the day when car went out of control in turn one.
 The car went over the wall in turn one, and landed upright on a grassy plot outside of the track.
 Both Jones and Gray were thrown from the car.
 Gray survived, suffering a broken arm and internal injuries.
 Jones died about six hours later at City Hospital.
 In a separate incident, Ira Hall crashed his already-qualified car in turn 3.
 The car was badly damaged, but Hall was not injured.
 Also having trouble was Paul Rice, whose car broke a front axle.
 He narrowly missed hitting the outside wall at the exit of turn four.

 Seven cars completed qualifying runs, but George Howie would eventually be "crowded out" (bumped) from the field on Saturday.
 Gene Haustein made an unsuccessful attempt.